 The Reliable Data Service (RDS) protocol supports the following requirements:

-- RDS supports peer-to-peer data transfers and shall provide reliable data delivery between the UE and the SCEF or P-GW.
-The data is transferred via a PDN connection between the UE and SCEF or P-GW.
+- RDS supports peer-to-peer data transfers and shall provide reliable data delivery between the UE and the network.
+In EPS the data is transferred via a PDN connection between the UE and SCEF or P-GW.
+In 5GS the data is transferred via a PDU session between the UE and NEF or UPF.

-- A UE can connect to multiple SCEFs or P-GWs.
-A UE can connect to multiple SCS/AS via the SCEF or P-GW.
+- A UE can connect to multiple network entities.
+In EPS a UE can connect to multiple SCS/AS via the SCEF or P-GW.
+In 5GS a UE can connect to multiple SCS/AS via the NEF or UPF.

-- RDS shall support multiple applications on the UE to simultaneously conduct data transfers with their peer entities on the SCEF or P-GW using a single PDN connection between the UE and SCEF or P-GW.
+- RDS shall support multiple applications on the UE to simultaneously conduct data transfers with their peer entities on the network using a single PDN connection or a PDU session between the UE and the network.

 - RDS shall support both acknowledged and unacknowledged data transfers.